kathyrollo/jcucumberng-framework/README.md

 Allows automation testers to write Feature/Gherkin files for Cucumber and implement step definitions in plain Java classes. ngWebDriver (Protractor) offers extended support for Angular/JS web applications.

 ## Write Tests, Not Page Objects
-This framework deliberately removes the Page Object Model (POM). _Test automation should be focused on testing_ instead of continually over-engineering a design pattern -- or [anti-pattern](https://blog.getgauge.io/are-page-objects-anti-pattern-21b6e337880f).
+The popular Page Object Model (POM) is deliberately removed from the framework.
+The focus of test automation is _testing_, not sustaining a design pattern.
+An anti-pattern occurs when adhering to the design in the longer run bloats the codebase and becomes the larger chore of automation efforts instead of writing sensible tests.

-Cucumber PicoContainer ([officially recommended](https://docs.cucumber.io/cucumber/state/#dependency-injection)) removes the tight coupling of page objects to step definitions by sharing states in the step classes using [dependency injection](http://picocontainer.com/injection.html).
-Each step is an independent unit that can be reused anywhere.
+Cucumber PicoContainer ([officially recommended](https://docs.cucumber.io/cucumber/state/#dependency-injection)) eliminates the tight coupling of page objects to step definitions by sharing states in the step classes using [dependency injection](http://picocontainer.com/injection.html) (DI), reducing the codebase to maintain.
+Steps are independent units that can be reused anywhere and become "lego blocks" of subsequent Feature files.

+## How It Works
-Here is how easy it is to immediately begin writing test scripts without the additional overhead of setting up page objects:
+Below code snippet shows a faster method to begin writing test scripts without the increased overhead of setting up page objects.
+An object repository has been a known approach for storing UI elements but becomes more efficient with DI.

 ### ui-map.properties:
 ~~~